Oregon Secretary of State

 Points of Interest

-Mount Jefferson, Warm Springs Indian Reservation, Metolius River, Black Butte, Suttle Lake, Blue Lake, Santiam Summit, Lake Billy Chinook behind Round Butte Dam, Haystack Reservoir, Priday Agate Beds
+Mount Jefferson, Confederated Tribe of Warm Springs Indian Reservation, Metolius River, Black Butte, Suttle Lake, Blue Lake, Santiam Summit, Lake Billy Chinook (behind Round Butte Dam), Haystack Reservoir, Priday Agate Beds

 History and General Information

 Jefferson County was established in 1914 from a portion of Crook County.
-It was named for Mount Jefferson on its western boundary.
-The county owes much of its agricultural prosperity to the railroad, which arrived in 1911 and to the development of irrigation projects in the late 1930s.
-The railroad, which links Madras with the Columbia River, was completed after constant feuds and battles between two lines working on opposite sides of the Deschutes River.
+It was named for Mount Jefferson, which was named by Americans for President Thomas Jefferson, on its western boundary.
+The county owes much of its agricultural prosperity to the railroad, which arrived in 1911, and to the development of irrigation projects in the late 1930s.
+The railroad links Madras with the Columbia River and was completed after constant feuding between two lines working on opposite sides of the Deschutes River.
+Madras is the county seat.

-Vegetable, grass and flower seeds, garlic, mint and sugar beets are cultivated on some 60,000 irrigated acres.
+Vegetable, grass and flower seeds, garlic, mint and sugar beets are cultivated on about 60,000 irrigated acres.
 Jefferson County also has vast acres of rangelands and an industrial base related to forest products.
-With 300 days of sunshine and a low yearly rainfall, fishing, hunting, camping, boating, water-skiing and rock hunting are popular recreations.
+With 300 days of sunshine and a low yearly rainfall, fishing, hunting, camping, boating, waterskiing and rock hunting are popular recreations.

 County Officials